danog/MadelineProtoDocs/docs/API_docs/constructors/privacyKeyAddedByPhone.md

-Privacy key added by phone
+Whether people can add you to their contact list by your phone number